 Avoid at all costs: Chronic sleep debt (<6h/night for a week+).
 Frequent heavy drinking.
 Sustained high stress with no recovery.
 Prolonged sedentary lifestyle.

-An alternative: treat your AI interactions more like a message queue.
-Batch your intent.
-Write out what you need, hand it off, and step away.
-Let the AI do its work asynchronously instead of co-piloting every keystroke.
-You stay in your own flow; the AI stays in its.
-When you come back, you review the output with a fresh PFC instead of one that’s been ping-ponging for an hour.
+I’ve been trying the opposite: treat AI like a message queue.
+Batch the intent, hand it off, walk away.
+Let it run asynchronously instead of co-piloting every keystroke.
+You stay in your flow.
+It stays in its.
+When you come back, you review with a fresh PFC instead of one that’s been bouncing for an hour.

 Key references: Arnsten (2009), Colcombe et al. (2006), Hölzel et al. (2011), Mattson et al. (2018), Erickson et al. (2011), Lim & Dinges (2010), Jacka et al. (2017)